 After studying each of the languages in Year 7, students are asked to choose one or more languages for further study in Year 8.
 They may then continue their Languages studies by taking sequential programs in Years 9 and 10 respectively to complete the course.

-In Year 8 students are progressively assessed on their skills in listening, speaking, reading and writing and on their cultural knowledge and awareness.
+In Year 8 students are progressively assessed against the Australian Curriculum Achievement Standard and it focuses on 'communicating' and 'understanding'.
+They build on key language skills (interactive, receptive and productive), which will help them understand how language works and will give them the capacity to communicate effectively in the target language.
 From learning songs to writing poetry to engaging in role-play scenarios, Year 8 students are provided with many opportunities to develop and use the acquired language skills.

 Year 8 students are advised to consider their language choices carefully.
 We do offer some flexibility in our Languages program so that students may be able to pick up a new language in Year 9 or Year 10.
 Such an arrangement must first be discussed with the Head of Languages.
 However, students should note that it is rarely possible to reach the standard required for study at pre-tertiary level unless the student has worked sequentially through all High School units of the language.